Social Security Employee

 Other times, people call in and let us know that their family members have died - if they were receiving benefits, we suspend them until we have actual proof.

-Asked by Local cop over 11 years ago
+Asked by Samson almost 12 years ago

 Let's say I'm a construction worker and I break my arm so severely that I'll never be able to work construction again.
 Am I entitled to disability for life, or is there a time limit?

-Asked by shane about 11 years ago
+Asked by shane over 11 years ago

 First of all, you're not necessarily entitled to disability at all; this is one of the biggest misunderstandings in my opinion.
 Assuming you've been paying SS taxes and are eligible by non-medical standards, they will then evaluate your case by looking at multiple factors: age, education, and work history.